smaswin21/Back-End-IE-Bank/docs/CyberSecurity.md

    - Centralized logs in Azure Log Analytics for security and performance monitoring.

 3. **Establish Coding Standards and Conventions:**
-   - Adopted secure coding standards for both Python (PEP-8 with security extensions) and Vue.js.
+   - Adopted secure coding standards for both Python (PEP-8 with security extensions) and Vue.js, ensuring consistent, maintainable, and secure code.
+Security extensions include input validation, secure error handling, and the use of linting tools to enforce these standards automatically during development.

 4. **Use Code Analysis Tools to Find Security Vulnerabilities:**
    - Integrated CodeQL for semantic code analysis and regular scans.